 However, you should see if there are any processing fees.
 Some vendors add a 3% processing fee if you don’t pay with cash or check.
 Unless you can redeem your points for at least 3 cents each, this fee costs more than the value of the points you earn.

-If you’re “old school,” you can write your card information on the payment stub your mail into the merchant.
-But if you pay in-person, ask the clerk if you can pay with plastic this time.
+If you’re “old school,” you can write your card information on the payment stub when you mail it to the merchant.
+If you pay in-person, ask the clerk if you can pay with your credit card.